 Under the Competition Act and its section on damages, other parties than undertakings are also entitled to compensation for damages caused by a restraint on competition.
 Compensation cases are dealt with in general courts.

-New rules will be applied to the compensation of damages caused by infringements of competition law once the Directive 2014/104/EU on antitrust damages actions has been implemented in Finland.
+The rules on the compensation of damages caused by infringements of competition law once the Directive 2014/104/EU on antitrust damages actions has been implemented in Finland.